Bryan Posthumus

-Bryan Richard Posthumus (born October 26, 1984) is an American politician serving as a member of the Michigan House of Representatives from the 90th district.
-Elected in 2020, he assumed office on January 1, 2021.
+Bryan Richard Posthumus (born October 26, 1984) is an American politician serving as a Republican member of the Michigan House of Representatives.
+He was first elected in 2020 and has served in the House since 2021, representing the 73rd district from 2021 to 2022 and the 90th district since 2023.
+He served as Republican floor leader from 2023 to 2024 and became majority floor leader in 2025.

 Early life and education

-Bryan Posthumus was born in 1984 in Grand Rapids, Michigan to parents Pamela and Dick Posthumus.
+Bryan Posthumus was born on October 26, 1984, in Grand Rapids, Michigan to parents Pamela and Dick Posthumus.
 Dick would later serve as Lieutenant Governor of Michigan.
 Bryan's sister Lisa Posthumus Lyons served as a state representative.
 Posthumus graduated from Lowell High School in 2003 and earned a bachelor's degree in agribusiness management from Michigan State University in 2007.

 Career

-Posthumus is a fourth-generation farmer, and the co-owner of West Michigan Hopyards.
+Posthumus has served as the CEO of the consulting firm Tuebor Strategies since 2010.
+He's additionally served vice president of business development for USA Financial and Compactio, Inc. Posthumus is a fifth-generation farmer."
+He's served as a managing partner of West Michigan Hopyards since 2013.
 Posthumas has served on the Farm Bureau.

-Apart from the agriculture business, Posthumus has also served as the CEO and director of consulting for Tuebor Strategies, vice president of business development for USA Financial, and Compactio, Inc. On November 3, 2020, Posthumus was elected to the Michigan House of Representatives, where he has represented the 73rd district since January 1, 2021.
+On November 3, 2020, Posthumus was elected to the Michigan House of Representatives, where he has represented the 73rd district since January 1, 2021.

 In 2022, redistricting moved Posthumus to the 90th district, where he sought re-election.
 Posthumus, on August 2, defeated former police officer Kathy Clark in the Republican primary.
 In the general election, Posthumus defeated Democratic nominee Meagan Hintz.
+From 2023 to 2024, Posthumus served as the Republican floor leader.

 He was reelected in 2024.
+In 2025, Posthumus began serving as majority floor leader.

+In May 2025, Posthumus was one of the representatives to introduce a four-bill package related to cryptocurrency.
+Posthumus claimed it was an attempt to attract the crypto industry to Michigan.
+According to Colin Jackson of Michigan Public, one bill would "keep the state and local governments from banning or restricting the ownership of cryptocurrencies, or taxing them any differently from regular currencies."
+Another bill in the package would regulate state government investment in cryptocurrency.
+The package would also allow select cryptocurrency miners to use abandoned oil and natural gas wells owned by the state to mine cryptocurrency.